azsdaja/Osnowa/README.md

 ## Getting started

-The easiest way to create a new game is to use the full framework with its Unity integration and modify the code of the template game which is attached to the project.

 Currently the easiest way for getting familiar with Osnowa is to open the example project built on top of it and look around.
 [This instruction](https://github.com/azsdaja/Osnowa/wiki/Looking-around) will guide you around the project.

+Then you should be able to modify the code of the template game which is attached to the project or to take parts of Osnowa to your project.